 - The notion that using research will improve youth outcomes is a long-standing assumption, but there is little evidence to validate it.
 We suspect that the impact of research on outcomes may depend on a number of conditions, including the quality of the research and the quality of research use.
 One hypothesis is that the quality of the research and the quality of research use will work synergistically to yield strong outcomes for youth.

-- Studies to identify and test other conditions under which using research evidence improves youth outcomes.
+- Studies to test other conditions under which using research evidence improves youth outcomes.

-For example, recent federal policies have instituted mandates and incentives to increase the adoption of programs with evidence of effectiveness from randomized controlled trials, with the expectation that the use of these programs will lead to better outcomes.
-Do these policies actually increase the use of those programs and improve child outcomes?
+- For example, recent federal policies have instituted mandates and incentives to increase the adoption of programs with evidence of effectiveness from randomized controlled trials, with the expectation that the use of these programs will lead to better outcomes.
+Do these policies actually increase the use of those programs and improve youth outcomes?
+In this example, a proposal would need to use theory and related empirical evidence to motivate the potential of the evidence mandate to improve research use and the connection between improved use of research and improved youth outcomes.
+More generally, whether or not the study includes measures of youth outcomes, the connection between improved use of research among decision-makers and improved youth outcomes needs to be well-described.

 These research interests call for a range of methods, including experimental or observational research designs, comparative case studies, or systematic reviews.